ssproessig/PC-lint-json-compilation-database/README.md

 - `--compilation-db` points to your build system's JSON compilation database
 - `--lint-path` points to you PC-lint root path (that contains the binaries and the `lnt` directory)
 - `--lint-binary` names the PC-lint binary you want to execute (either `pclp32`, `pclp64` or `lint-nt`)
+- `--` and everything after it will be passed to the PC-lint binary; use it to point to your `std.lnt`

 ## Further notes